 Which one wants to go first?
 ExpressVPN volunteers – here’s how much it costs:

-Looking at its pricing, we can’t say this is the cheapest provider you can get, but its annual plan is surely very affordable.
-You can get its annual plan with a 49% discount and 3 free months, making for a solid deal considering how great ExpressVPN is.
+Looking at its pricing, we can’t say this is the cheapest provider you can get, but its biennial Basic plan is surely very affordable.
+You can get it with a 73% discount and four free months, making for a solid deal considering the meager monthly price of $3.49.

 PIA VPN

 Now, Private Internet Access is in a different realm.
-Its monthly plan is cheaper, its 6-month plan is cheaper, and the 2-year plan is a LOT more affordable!
-I mean, you can get it at just above $2 a month, which is insanely affordable, similar to CyberGhost.
+Its 6-month plan is cheaper, and the 2-year plan is a LOT more affordable!
+I mean, you can get it at just above $2.10 a month, which is insanely affordable, similar to CyberGhost, which nearly always costs identically to PIA.

 Much like ExpressVPN, PIA offers a 30-day unconditional money-back guarantee for all plans, making this provider a much cheaper option.
-If you’re interested in another affordable VPN, you can also check my full review of Atlas VPN which is even cheaper than Private Internet Access!
+If you’re interested in another affordable VPN, you can also check our full review of Surfshark VPN, which is even cheaper than Private Internet Access!

 Overall, PIA VPN is surely a dream come true for those with shallower pockets – or wallets.
-We don’t recommend its monthly plan, though, and while its 6-month plan could be more affordable, the 2-year plan with 3 free months is THE deal you want to get.
+We don’t recommend its six-month plan.
+Instead, immediately opt for the biennial plan with two free months and spend around $57.
+That’s a silly price for 26 months – you’ll barely feel it.

 Who Wins?